A9u3ybaCyb3r/Ethical-Hacking-Lab/README.md

 - pfSense: An open-source firewall software used to create a secure network gateway for the virtual lab environment.
 - Kali Linux: A Linux distribution pre-loaded with various security and penetration testing tools.
 - VulnHub: A repository of pre-configured vulnerable virtual machines for practicing penetration testing techniques.
+- HackMyVM: A platform that provides a collection of intentionally vulnerable virtual machines designed for practicing penetration testing and cybersecurity skills.
 - Windows Server 2019: Used as the Domain Controller (DC) to host Active Directory.
 - Windows 10: Used as a client machine to join the domain and interact with the AD environment.
 - Draw.io: Used to draw and document the network topology and lab setup.